rhasspy/rhasspy-hermes-app/docs/usage.rst

       ports:
         - "12101:12101"   # this is the port used for the web interface
         - "12183:12183"   # you need this to access Rhasspy's MQTT port

+If you're using an external MQTT broker, you probably want port 1883.
+This is what most MQTT brokers use, and is Rhasspy Hermes App's default port.

 *******